 Resilience and security

 Your data is protected with erasure coding, and distributed within a highly redundant architecture, present in four of our datacentres in France.
-Since our datacentres are at least 100 kilometres apart, your archive is guaranteed availability in the event of an incident or unavailability — even if up to 2 datacentres go down.
+Since our datacentres are at least 100 kilometres apart, your archive is guaranteed availability in the event of an incident or technical issue — even if up to 2 datacentres go down.

 Fully managed by OVHcloud

 In just a few clicks, you can archive your data from an Object Storage container to an IBM Enterprise 3592 tape infrastructure.
 This archiving process is orchestrated by the Miria orchestrator, from Atempo — so you don’t have to worry about the hassle of managing and maintaining the infrastructure.

 Our pricing model is predictable: you know in advance what you will pay each month.
 By archiving your data with OVHcloud, you get the best prices on the market.

 In some sectors — such as healthcare and banking, or for public institutions — business or legal constraints require data to be stored for very long periods of time (several years or decades).
 Cold Archive addresses archiving requirements for massive volumes of cold data, which does not need to be accessed frequently (e.g., 1 or 2 restores per year, maximum).

 A high resilience strategy